TLDR – Too Long, Didn’t Read.

 This type of short term objective is centered around getting as many people to engage in a trial or purchase.
 This will usually come in the form of a short sale or an ad campaign.
 It will have a lifespan of no more than a couple of weeks.
 A sense of urgency is created with the idea of getting as many desired actions across the line as possible.

 For example, The Rolling Donut released a limited edition donut and coffee bundle specifically for Father’s Day.
 The Instagram post is short, to the point and is creating a sense of urgency.
-There is a clear objective of boosting sales in June, centered around Father’s Day.
+There is a clear objective of boosting sales in June, centred around Father’s Day.

 Generating New Leads & Driving Traffic to the Website.